A Romani survivor describes medical experiments at Ravensbrück

 Very much, yes.
 For now I have to suffer from it.
 Since I could have had a family, could have, I could have had grandchildren who would be twenty years by now, my grandchildren, right..."

 Anna W. has lived in Germany after the war.
-Her husband was active in the Gypsies' political efforts to gain recognition of their suffering by the post-war German government.
-When, in the early 1980's, he built the first memorial for Gypsies at Auschwitz-Birkenau without having obtained permission, he was arrested by the Polish authorities.
+Her husband was active in the Romani political efforts to gain recognition of their suffering by the post-war German government.
+When, in the early 1980's, he built the first memorial for Romani at Auschwitz-Birkenau without having obtained permission, he was arrested by the Polish authorities.
 Anna W. never had children.

 Anna W. Holocaust Testimony (HVT-2804).
 Fortunoff Video Archive for Holocaust Testimonies, Yale University Library.